brokyo/seeker_ii/README.md

 - D: Stage Configuration
   - Stages allow for structured changes to motifs
   - Pick from Harmonize, Ratchet, Transpose, Overdub Filter, and Reverse

+## Etc
+### Known Bugs
+- When the app has the Screensaver or Create Motif active K1 doesn't work.
+- After powering on the Norns sometimes the Arc isn't recognized.
+Unplug/replug and it should work.

+### TODO
+- See roadmap.md

+### Disting Poly Plaits
+- Distings Plaits mode in Poly requires a bit of configuration on the module itself.
+There are a huge number of permutations but I regularly use:
+#### Triggerable Polyphonic Voice
+- Select Disting Voice > All on Norns
+- Navigate to Macro Osc 2 Settings using P encoder
+- Set all voices to trigger on I2C [Instance n > I2C trigger 1]
+- Set all voices to share params from Norns [Instances n > Share Params 1]
+#### Drone Voice